fatimt0829-afk/Phishing-Emails-Analysis/README.md

 Phishing is a type of social engineering attack where someone pretends to be a trusted person or organization to trick a user into clicking a link, opening an attachment, sending money, or sharing private information.

-I made this project to practice recognizing phishing emails and explaining why they can be convincing.
-The focus is not on advanced tools or coding.
-It is about understanding how phishing works, noticing common warning signs, and knowing how to respond safely.
+I made this project to establish the importance recognizing phishing emails and explaining why they can be convincing.
+This focus is about understanding how phishing works, noticing common warning signs, and knowing how to respond safely.

 ## Project goals